 2012 Winner - Christine Rosenblatt

-Aspiring opera singer Christine is studying at Barnard College in New York City.
+Aspiring opera singer Christine studied at Barnard College in New York City.
+Learn more about the musical she wrote in 2017 — and continues to refine — in this article.

 2011 Winner - Cailee Jo Whitefield